ilies1511/ft_transcendence/README.md

 - [ ] Fix mobile menu
 - [x] Make all friends bubble scrollable
 - [x] Update every page to use session instead of currentUser
+- [ ] When user live chat another user, you can console log that user is not online.
+Prob should give notification, that user is not online or smth.